Man in blue shirt and navy gilet with arm around daughter wearing orange rucksack, looking out over the river with windmills in the distance

 As well as seeing the main sights on our short stay in Amsterdam, we were also keen to explore further afield on a day trip.
-We headed out of Amsterdam in the morning to visit the Alkmaar Cheese Market, before heading to Zaanse Schans in search of windmills and then returning to Amsterdam in time for dinner.
-These two destinations ,worked well together as a day trip from Amsterdam being in the same direction Northwest of Amsterdam.
-Cheese and windmills – a perfect combination1
+So, we headed out of Amsterdam in the morning to visit the Alkmaar Cheese Market, before moving on to Zaanse Schans in search of windmills, and then returning to Amsterdam in time for dinner.
+These two destinations ,worked well together as a day trip from Amsterdam being in the same direction Northwest of Amsterdam – cheese and windmills, a perfect combination!

-From Alkmaar train station there are a number of train combinations to get you to Zaanse Schans.
-Most involve first taking a train to Zaandam, and then changing trains to Zaandijk Zaanse Schans, followed by a 20-minute walk from the train station to the entrance of Zaanse Schans – allow an hour in total for this journey.
+If you’ve been at the Alkmaar Cheese Market in the morning – there are a number of train combinations to get you to Zaanse Schans.
+Most involve first taking a train to Zaandam, and then changing trains to Zaandijk Zaanse Schans, followed by a 20-minute walk from the train station to the entrance of Zaanse Schans.
+Allow an hour in total for this journey.

 Time for a quick sightseeing stop in Zaandam?

-If you have time (and any explorer spirit left), exit the train station at Zaandam to see the Instagram friendly Inntel Hotel which looks like a pile of Lego bricks but is actually a stack of around 70 individual Zaan houses.
-It is directly outside the train station, so you can make a quick pit-stop for photos before taking your train back to Amsterdam (only 15 minutes from Zaandam).
+If you have time, and are travelling via Zaandam, get off the train here and exit the train station briefly to see the Instagram friendly Inntel Hotel.
+The hotel looks like a pile of Lego bricks but is actually a stack of around 70 individual Zaan houses.

-When you first arrive, you will pass a cluster of cute green wooden houses, but as some of these are lived in, there are signs asking you to be quiet as you walk around this section.
+When you arrive at Zaanse Schans, you will pass a cluster of cute green wooden houses, but as some of these are lived in, there are signs asking you to be quiet as you walk around this section.

 The big attraction however are the windmills at Zaanse Schans on the river’s edge – I was so captivated by the sight of the windmills and their slow turning sails, that I seem to have blotted out any memory of crowds doing the same thing.
 To be fair, the site is quite large and so it is possible to walk away from the more crowded areas to find serenity amongst the windmills.